 The NERSC Allocation Request Form (ERCAP)

 Requests to use NERSC resources are submitted annually via a web form known as the ERCAP (Energy Research Computing Allocations Process) Request Form.
-ERCAP is accessed through the NERSC Information Management (NIM) web interface and is available year-round.
+ERCAP is accessed through the NERSC Help Desk system and is available year-round.

 If you are new to NERSC and want to apply for an allocation as a new Principal Investigator please read Applying for your First NERSC Allocation.